CliffCalist/Bootstrapping/README.md

 ---

-### Intermediate Scene
+### Preload Scene

-To ensure full unloading of the previous scene before loading a new one, the system uses a lightweight intermediate scene.
+To ensure full unloading of the previous scene before loading a new one, the system uses a lightweight preload scene.

 - You must manually create an empty scene named:
   ```
-  Intermediate
+  Preload
   ```

 - This scene must be included in **Build Settings**